rallieon/functional-raytracer/README.md

 # Illuminate

 A raytracer built using F#.
-The renderer will be based upon a variety of works, research papers, but primary references include:
+The renderer will be based upon a variety of works, research papers, and websites but primary references include:

 1. [PBRT](https://pbrt.org/)
 2. [Raytracing in One Weekend](https://github.com/petershirley/raytracinginoneweekend)